 Professor H. T. Smith recently gave a speech at the Black History Month Celebration of the Dade County Bar Association.

 The Legal History Library, a series edited by Remco van Rhee (Maastricht), Dirk Heirbaut (Ghent), and M.C.
-Mirow (FIU), has just published The Historical Foundations of Grotius’ Analysis of Delict by Joe Sampson (Leiden: Brill Nijhoff, 2017).
+Mirow (FIU), has just published Understanding the Sources of Early Modern and Modern Commercial Law.

 Professor Charles C. Jalloh co-hosted an academic conference on the theme “The Trial of Hissiene Habre: A Turning Point for African and Global Justice?” in Dakar, Senegal.